-“What lessons do we want for our children?
+“What lessons do we want?
 What are we teaching?
-What world will we create by the education we provide?”.
-Mara Sapon-Shevin (2007) poses these questions in her book “Widening the Circle: The Power of Inclusive Classrooms” which help guide my educational teaching philosophy.
-I teach, because I believe children have the capacity to change the world for the better.
-I believe fostering, nurturing and supporting learners in childhood will ultimately impact the world in a positive ripple effect.
-Learners who are guided in critical thinking, creativity and empathy can make informed choices, question and take action when they see injustices and innovate better ways of doing to help others.
-Thus, I strive to support the following holistic pedagogical methods within my classroom:
+What world will we create by the education we provide?”
+Mara Sapon-Shevin (2007) poses these questions in her book “Widening the Circle: The Power of Inclusive Classrooms” which helped guide my educational teaching philosophy.
+These questions drive providing all learners the best possible opportunities to achieve their potential which ultimately can impact the world in a positive ripple effect.
+Learners who are guided in critical thinking, innovation, and empathy will hopefully make informed choices, ask questions, take positive action when they see injustices and innovate better ways of being in the world.
+To achieve this goal, relationships are the root of all leadership, and the stem of a strong educational experiences.
+One needs to practice active listening and simply taking the time to get to know people as human beings as foundational to the following educational goals:

 The Arts as a tool for learning & expression.
 I believe the Arts…